AckerlyXu/heima/articles/app-service-web/web-sites-create-web-jobs.md

 [!INCLUDE [app-service-web-webjobs-corenote](../../includes/app-service-web-webjobs-corenote.md)]

-This article shows how to deploy WebJobs by using the [Azure Portal Preview](https://portal.azure.cn).
+This article shows how to deploy WebJobs by using the [Azure Portal](https://portal.azure.cn).
 For information about how to deploy by using Visual Studio or a continuous delivery process, see [How to Deploy Azure WebJobs to Web Apps](websites-dotnet-deploy-webjobs.md).

 The Azure WebJobs SDK simplifies many WebJobs programming tasks.
 For more information, see [What is the WebJobs SDK](websites-dotnet-webjobs-sdk.md).